Review of the movie Section 375

 – Yes, let’s talk about the difficulty of remembering the minute details of the case so that the victim doesn’t portray the same information every time she is cross-examined and the accused wins the case on technical ground.

-So, that 75% statistics is mere number.
+So, the statement that ‘75% of rape cases are false‘ is a mere number.
 It shows at what level these women victims are discriminated against.”

 “Even if a woman is not saying ‘NO’, even if she might have had a prior sexual relationship with her boss, even if she had undressed herself during sex, that doesn’t mean she was not raped.